GAumala/simple-commonmark-react/README.md

 ## Usage

-This module exports a single attribute: a funcion called `renderNodes` which takes two arguments: `source` and `options`.
+This module exports a single attribute: a function called `renderNodes` which takes two arguments: `source` and `options`.
 It returns an array of React elements that you can easily render inside a div.

 ```typescript
 const renderNodes = (source: string, options: RenderOptions | undefined): ReactElement<any>[] => {